 Launch a new product

 A media kit is perfect for sharing details about your new product or service.
 You can focus on describing the features, pricing, and how customers can reach you.
 It’s also a great way to promote the services or products you already offer.

 Promote an event

 Want to drum up excitement for a new campaign, gig or event?
 Then your press kit is a great way to share the details.
 Just pass it on to local journalists and news outlets in your community.

 Opening a business

 Have you just opened a new business or moved to another area?
-This is the perfect time to introduce yourself and services to your new community and local press.
+This is the perfect time to introduce yourself and your services to your new community and local press.

 What should my press kit include?

 There are some essentials that every press kit should include.